warden-protocol/wardenprotocol/README.md

 We are appreciating all contributions to Fusion Chain and will closely review them.
 Find more information on how to contribute to the Fusion Chain in the [contributing file](./CONTRIBUTING.md).

+## License

+This project is released under the terms of the Apache 2.0 License - see LICENSE for details.
+The repository is [REUSE](https://reuse.software/) compliant.
+The copyright owner are listed in the `.reuse/dep5` file or in the respective copyright notice.